Frequently Asked Questions

 Is paragliding safe?

 You can make paragliding, like most adventure sports, as safe or as dangerous as you want.
-Paragliding is an outdoor sport and therefore wind is a big consideration.
-Ways you can make it safe are to receive instruction from a certified professional and use safe equipment.
-The primary safety factors are personal judgment and attitude.
-You must be willing to learn gradually and use good judgment and have an appropriate attitude.
-If you don’t, then you can get injured or killed; if you do, then you can paraglide until you’re 90.
+Ways you can make it safe are to receive instruction from a certified professional and use appropriate equipment.
+You must be willing to learn gradually, use good judgement and have a mature attitude.
+If you don’t, then you can get injured or killed; if you do, then you can paraglide until you’re 90 years old.

 Who can do paragliding?

 Paragliding is about finesse and serenity, not strength and adrenaline.
-Women often do much better than men because they don’t try to muscle the paraglider around.
-However, you want to be in good physical condition as the learning process in a tropical climate requires quite a bit of stamina due to heat and sweat.
-Besides good physical condition, being physically and mentally alert is important.
+Women often do better than men because they don’t try to muscle the paraglider around.
+However, you want to be in good physical condition as the learning process especially in a tropical climate requires quite a bit of stamina due to heat and dehydration.
+Besides good physical condition, being mentally alert is important.
 To be a successful paragliding student and pilot, you need to be able to think clearly and to listen well.

 How long does it take to learn to paraglide?

-From your first steps of 'groundhandling' to altitude flights from the Skyline site it will take 20 to 30 lessons.
-Whether you complete your training in consecutive weekends or spread it out over a year is up to you, although the more concentrated your training, the better.
+From your first steps of 'groundhandling' to altitude flights from the Malvern site it will take approx. 10 lessons.
+Whether you complete your training in consecutive days or weekends or spread it out over half a year is up to you, although the more concentrated your training, the better.
 If you have the means to learn abroad it will most likely take less time, but cost you much more.

 How to get started?